Kaleta-25/Kaleta-25/README.md

 <h1 align="center">Hi 👋, I'm Kevin Kaleta</h1>
-<h3 align="center">A passionate data and software professional with over 2 years of hands-on experience successfully contributing to the development and implementation of technology solutions.</h3>
+<h3 align="center">A passionate finance, data and software professional with over 2 years of hands-on experience successfully contributing to the development and implementation of technology solutions.</h3>

 - 🌱 I’m currently learning **Data Programming for Business Intelligence & Managerial Applications of Object-Oriented Technologies**

-- 👨🏼‍💻 I’m looking to collaborate on **Machine Learning, Data Science, and Software Development Projects**
+- 👨🏼‍💻 I’m looking to collaborate on **Machine Learning, Data Science/Analysis, and Software Development Projects**

 - 📫 How to reach me **kevinkaleta25@gmail.com**